vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/readme.md

     details: The theme can automatically generate a Sitemap for your website, and optimize the resulting web page for search engines.
     link: /guide/feature/seo-sitemap/

+  - title: Feed support 📡
+    details: You can generate feed, and let users to subcribe it
+    link: /guide/feature/feed/

   - title: PWA support 📲
     details: The built-in PWA plugin will make your website more like an APP.
     link: /guide/feature/pwa/